-The Society has insured the Company's directors and officers with directors' and officers' liability insurance cover, for liabilities to other parties that may arise from their positions as directors of the Company.
+The Society has provided the Society group, including the Company, directors and officers with directors' and officers' liability insurance cover, for liabilities to other parties that may arise from their positions as director.
 Other operating expenses in relation to governance are met by the Company.
 The Company does not provide loans or advances to directors or officers.

-All directors, excluding M J Gardiner and M L James, have medical insurance policies with the Society.
-No Company directors have pet insurance policies with the Company.
+N J Astwick and J M Raue have pet insurance policies with the Company and medical insurance policies with the Society.